dotnet/android/Documentation/guides/BuildProcess.md

     assembly-qualified type name of an `HttpMessageHandler` subclass, suitable for use with
     [`System.Type.GetType(string)`](https://docs.microsoft.com/dotnet/api/system.type.gettype?view=netcore-2.0#System_Type_GetType_System_String_).

-    The default value is `System.Net.Http.HttpClientHandler, System.Net.Http`.

-    This may be overridden to instead contain `Xamarin.Android.Net.AndroidClientHandler`, which uses the Android
+    The most common values for this property are:

-    Java APIs to perform network requests.
+    -   `Xamarin.Android.Net.AndroidClientHandler`: Use the Android Java APIs to perform network requests.
 This allows accessing TLS 1.2 URLs when the underlying Android version supports TLS 1.2.
 Only Android 5.0 and later reliably provide TLS 1.2 support through Java.

+        This corresponds to the **Android** option in the Visual Studio property pages and the **AndroidClientHandler** option in the Visual Studio for Mac property pages.

+        The new project wizard selects this option for new projects when the **Minimum Android Version** is configured to **Android 5.0 (Lollipop)** or higher in Visual Studio or when **Target Platforms** is set to **Latest and Greatest** in Visual Studio for Mac.

+    -   Unset/the empty string: This is equivalent to `System.Net.Http.HttpClientHandler, System.Net.Http`

+        This corresponds to the **Default** option in the Visual Studio property pages.

+        The new project wizard selects this option for new projects when the **Minimum Android Version** is configured to **Android 4.4.87** or lower in Visual Studio or when **Target Platforms** is set to **Modern Development** or **Maximum Compatibility** in Visual Studio for Mac.

+    -  `System.Net.Http.HttpClientHandler, System.Net.Http`: Use the managed
+       `HttpMessageHandler`.

+       This corresponds to the **Managed** option in the Visual Studio property pages.

     *Note*: If TLS 1.2 support is required on Android versions prior to 5.0, *or* if TLS 1.2 support is required with the `System.Net.WebClient` and